Bradshaw/spaceshipsin.space/sources/markdown/out/cv.md

 ### *2015 -> 2016* · Developer · [**Ys Interactive**](http://studioysinteractive.com/)

-Prototyped a video&hairsp;game adaptation of the Blacksad visual novels
+Prototyped a video&#x202F;game adaptation of the Blacksad visual novels

 Developed systems and mechanics for story, cutscene, investigation, and dialogue